Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The CMK is used in the attempt does not exist.
 - [ ] The CMK is used in the attempt needs to be rotated.
-- [ ] The CMK is used in the attempt is using the CMK™s key ID instead of the CMK ARN.
+- [ ] The CMK is used in the attempt is using the CMKs key ID instead of the CMK ARN.
 - [x] The CMK is used in the attempt is not enabled.
 - [ ] The CMK is used in the attempt is using an alias.